Allo Mahar: Political and religious influence

 Indeed, Allo Mahar is mostly known by spiritual personalities and the services towards religion but since last Forty to Fifty years it is also well known by the political activities & personality Syed Iftikhar Ul Hassan(Zahray Shah).He was thrice elected MPA & the equal number of time elected Member National Assembly.
-He never be defeated rest of his life till his demise in August 2020.
-He was highly regarded personality of District, Sialkot & same in the party PML(N)His legacy is carried on by his daughter Syeda Nosheen Iftikhar MNA and Syed Ata Ul Hassan.
+He was never defeated for the rest of his life till his demise in August 2020.
+He was a famous personality of District, Sialkot & same in the party PML(N)His legacy is carried on by his daughter Syeda Nosheen Iftikhar MNA and Syed Ata Ul Hassan.
 Some other political faces Alo Mahar kept with same family members like Syed Hasnat Ul Hassan Ex Chairman District, Council Sialkot.

 As far as spiritual matters is concerned the legacy led by Sahabzada Syed Murtaza Amin who is current Sajjada Nasheen of Darbar Aliya Allo Mahar Sharif.
 Urs Mubarik is held on 23 March every year at the same place.